dmoltisanti/brace/README.md

 # Annotations

 You will find our annotation under the folder `annotations` in this repo.
-Here we provide the details of each file
+Here we provide the details of each file.

 ## `segments.csv`